On-Campus Experiences

 Department of Theatre

 Step onto the theatrical stage and let your light shine.
-Whether you are a seasoned thespian and want to polish up your audition technique or are new to the world of theatre, you are invited to step into the spotlight and spend a week training for Musical Theatre Performance.
-Students will be exposed to theatre technique for the singer, actor, and dancer, through musical theatre song breakdown, actor/singer coaching, improv and choreography.
-The week will culminate with a showcase performance with ACU Theatre Wildcat Stars under the Spotlight!
+Whether you are a seasoned thespian and want to polish your audition technique or are new to the world of theatre, you are invited to step into the spotlight and spend a week training for a musical theatre performance.
+Students will be exposed to theatre technique for the singer, actor and dancer, through musical theatre song breakdown, actor/singer coaching, improv and choreography.
+The week will culminate with a showcase performance with ACU Theatre Wildcat Stars Under the Spotlight!

 Important Dates